104-year-old writer collects 104 kids’ books to donate to school library for her birthday

 The facility will donate the collection to a local elementary school library.

 “Many children have little choice in books, don’t even like to think about them,” Davis said.
-She taught her own kids to love reading and started writing children’s books herself later in life, penning dozens of short stories.
+An avid reader throughout her life, she taught her kids the value of loving books at an early age.

+“You have to enjoy it to keep it up,” said Harvey Davis, the oldest of eight kids Betty and her husband raised.

+“She just wrote story after story,” Harvey Davis said.
+“And of course she worked hard to try to get them published.”

-Davis is a founding member of the Austin chapter of the Society of Children’s Book Writers and Illustrators, which awards the Betty X. Davis Young Writers of Merit Award in her honor.
+Davis is a founding member of the Austin chapter of the Society of Children’s Book Writers and Illustrators (SCBWI), which awards the Betty X. Davis Young Writers of Merit Award to local young writers every year.

-On KXAN News Today, Betty and her oldest son, Harvey, take a look at some of the books that have been donated so far.
+But the pursuit of writing came to Davis later in life.
+“I never considered being a writer,” she said in an interview published by SCBWI.
+“No one we knew was a writer.”

+After raising a family in Dallas, she said, she became a speech therapist and had to start writing her own curriculum in the 1970s and ’80s.
+She just kept writing, tallying more than 100 poems, stories and novels.